 Spooky Season Events

-Hosted by Michigan Tech Theatre, the haunted tours at the Quincy Smelter are sure to be a frightening good time!
-Visitors should expect jump scares, flickering and strobing lights, and loud sounds.
+Hosted by Michigan Tech Theatre, the haunted tours at the Quincy Hoist House or Quincy Smelter are an annual fright fest!
+Visitors should expect jump scares, flickering and strobing lights, and loud sounds inside these historic Copper Country copper mining locations.
 Youth under 12 years old must be accompanied by an adult.
 All proceeds from this spooky event support the Quincy Mine Hoist Association.
+Haunted tour location varies by year, be sure to check our Events Page or the Quincy Mine social media for more info!

 smelter toursSkeleton at Quincy Smelter Haunted Tour.
 (Photo courtesy of Michigan Tech)